NicolasVegaCardozo/NicolasVegaCardozo/README.md

 <div id="header" align="center">
     <h1 id="header" align="center">Nicolás Vega Cardozo, FrontEnd Web Developer.</h1>
     <p>I am a web developer, passionate about programming and new technologies.
-I am from Argentina, living in the city of Buenos Aires.
-I have knowledge in HTML, CSS, SCSS, GIT, and Javascript.
-Currently, I am studying React at Coderhouse, and soon I will start studying Backend programming.</p>
+I am from Argentina, I live in the city of Buenos Aires.
+I have knowledge in HTML, CSS, SCSS, GIT and Javascript and React Currently, I am studying Backend Programming at Coderhouse.</p>

 </div>
 <!--